fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

     training procedure.</li>

     <li>The <code>.predict()</code> method scales the time series, extracts the last context window,
-    passes it through the generator together with different randomly generated noise vectors to obtain multiple predictions for the next value of the time series, and transforms each prediction back to the original scale.</li>
+    and then passes it through the generator together with different randomly generated noise vectors.
+    Each different noise vector results in a different prediction, where the number of predictions to be generated is controlled by the <code>samples</code> parameter.
+Each prediction is transformed back to the original scale before being returned as an output.</li>
     </ul>

 .. code:: python